-Clover has made a name for itself the world over as a terrific forage crop.
+Clover has made a name for itself worldwide as a terrific forage crop.
 A native of Northern Asia and Europe, it’s now available to farmers Australia-wide.
 McKays offers two clover options: red clover and white clover.
 So which is best for your situation?

-There are obvious similarities between the two varieties, but also a few surprising differences (apart from their colour).
-Let’s have a look at both, and see which variety offers what.
+There are obvious similarities between the two varieties, but also a few surprising differences (apart from their color).
+Let’s look at both and see which variety offers what.

-Both varieties of clover are cool season perennial legumes.
+Both varieties of clover are cool-season perennial legumes.
 They both make for terrific fodder choices because of their high yield.
-High in protein and fibre, they both offer a fantastic feed option for livestock.
+High in protein and fibre, they both offer a fantastic feed option for livestock, as cattle eat clover.
 You can feed more animals from a field of clover than you can from almost any other fodder option available.

 Red and white clover require regular moisture to survive.
 The drought conditions found across much of Australia will often prove too much.
-Couple this with the fact that both clovers have evolved to handle cooler climates and tend to struggle in extreme heat, and the use of both varieties is limited to Australia’s damper and more temperate regions, or where irrigation is readily available.
+Couple this with the fact that both clovers have evolved to handle cooler climates and tend to struggle in extreme heat.
+Both varieties are limited to Australia’s damper and more temperate regions or where irrigation is readily available.